APUtils/LogsManager/README.md

 github "APUtils/LogsManager" ~> 8.0
 ```

+Add `LogsManager` framework.
+Add `LogsManagerExtensionUnsafe` framework for the main app only.

 #### CocoaPods

 LogsManager is available through [CocoaPods](http://cocoapods.org).
 To install
 it, simply add the following line to your Podfile:

+Default:
 ```ruby
 pod 'LogsManager', '~> 8.0'
 ```